themeteorchef/santa-spotter/santa-spotter.md

 }
 ```

 There are a few distinct parts here.
 First, we're identifying our application with Mapbox by passing our `accessToken` to `L.mapbox.accessToken`.
-This is done because our map's style is hosted by Mapbox and they need a way to know whether we're "allowed" to access our map (i.e. a random person can't embed our map style and rack up page views on our bill).
+This is done because our map's style is hosted by Mapbox and they need a way to know whether we're "allowed" to access our map (i.e. a random person can't embed our map style and rack up pageviews on our bill).

 Next, we actually define our map using `L.mapbox.map` and pass a few arguments. `map` is equal to the `id="map"` we set on our div earlier.
 The second value is equal to the ID of the Mapbox map style we'd like to use.
 The third value (the object containing `zoom`, `minZoom`, and `maxZoom`) is a set of default values to help us configure the viewport of our map when it loads.